-The contents of these songs, on the other hand, s for a more mature audience.
+The contents of Warabeuta song, on the other hand, seems to be for a more mature audience.
 Take tōryanse for example, a representative of its genre.

 Let me pass, let me pass